 He and Dr. MingMing Ning have published a number of important papers on this condition, including:

 - "An electrocardiographic criterion for diagnosis of patent foramen ovale associated with ischemic stroke"

 - "Contrast M-mode power Doppler ultrasound in the detection of right-to-left shunts: utility of submandibular internal carotid artery recording"

-Dr. Buonanno and MingMing Ning, MD, serve as codirectors of our clinic.
+MingMing Ning, MD, now serves as director of this clinic.
 Dr. Ning also established and now directs the Clinical Proteomics Research Center (CPRC) at Mass General.

 The CardioNeurology Clinic and CPRC are committed to understanding neurological disorders related to, or associated with, heart conditions such as PFO, and developing more effective approaches to caring for patients.